fboes/aerofly-wettergeraet/docs/faq.md

 The RWX file format not only saves the METAR data, but also the exact date the METAR was requested - METAR data does not contain date information regarding year or month.

 The CLI application is also able to read RWX files, but cannot write them.
-You are still free to save your favourite METAR string into a TXT file, as the <i>Aerofly Wettergerät</i> also reads TXT files.
+You are still free to save your favorite METAR string into a TXT file, as the <i>Aerofly Wettergerät</i> also reads TXT files.

 ## What does "Wettergerät" even mean?